The Sixers' home opener on Thursday night in South Philadelphia was an eventful and somewhat easy win over the Chicago Bulls.

 Joel Embiid had his way on the offensive end.
 Ben Simmons did it all en route to a seemingly effortless triple-double.
 And Markelle Fultz shot the ball.
 A lot.

-All eyes are going to be on the second-year player who missed most of last season for... issues and with two nationaly televised games to start the season, the buzz around Markelle is palpable.
+All eyes are going to be on the second-year player who missed most of last season for... issues and with two nationally televised games to start the season, the buzz around Fultz is palpable.

 “Listen, let me talk to these damn idiots on Twitter," Barkley said.
-"People are pulling for [Markelle].
+"People are pulling for [Fultz].
 The kid struggled mentally with his shot.
 We’re all pulling for him.
 That’s why we’re excited to see him do well.
 You just sit at home in your grandma’s basement with your drawers on, typing on your damn keyboard.
 Shut the hell up.
-We’re pulling for Markelle Fultz.”
+We’re pulling for Markelle Fultz.

 I wouldn't expect the polarizing nature of Fultz's play to go away over the next few months.
 It will certainly be one of the more intriguing storylines to follow all season long.

-Here are what some of the people closest to Markelle had to say about his shot last night:
+Here are what some of the people closest to Fultz had to say about his shot last night: